Direct digital control: Integration

 When different direct digital control data networks are linked together they can be controlled from a shared platform.
 This platform can then share information from one language to another.
 For example, a LON controller could share a temperature value with a BACnet controller.
 The integration platform can not only make information shareable, but can interact with all the devices.

 Most of the integration platforms are either a PC or a network appliance.
 In many cases, the HMI (human machine interface) or SCADA (Supervisory Control And Data Acquisition) are part of it.
 Integration platform examples, to name only a few, are the Tridium Niagara AX, Trend Controls, TAC Vista, CAN2GO and the Unified Architecture i.e. OPC (Open Connectivity) server technology used when direct connectivity is not possible.

+Applications

 In heating, ventilating, and air conditioning

 Direct digital control is often used to control heating, ventilating, and air conditioning devices such as valves via microprocessors using software to perform the control logic.
 Such systems receive analog and digital inputs from the sensors and devices and, according to the control logic, provide analog or digital outputs.

 These systems may be mated with a software package that graphically allows operators to monitor, control, alarm and diagnose building equipment remotely.

+Plant growth

+Direct digital control can be applied to optimize plant growth in a growth chamber.

+Motor

+Using an algorithm based on optimal control theory, it is possible to control the speed of an induction motor using a microcontroller.